HEnquist/camilladsp/README.md

 By default both the Alsa and PulseAudio backends are enabled, but they can be disabled if desired.
 That also removes the need for the the corresponding system Alsa/Pulse packages.

-There is also a possibility to switch the processing to 32-bit floats.
-This might be good if running on a 32-bit CPU, but the actual speed advantage has not been evaluated.
+By default the internal processing is done using 64-bit floats.
+There is a possibility to switch this to 32-bit floats.
+This might be useful for speeding up the processing when running on a 32-bit CPU (or a 64-bit CPU running in 32-bit mode), but the actual speed advantage has not been evaluated.
 Note that the reduction in precision increases the numerical noise.
 - Install pkg-config (very likely already installed):
 - - Fedora: ```sudo dnf install pkgconf-pkg-config```
 - - Debian/Ubuntu etc: ```sudo apt-get install pkg-config```